-5. Skype Interview (Approximately 30-45 Minutes): After submitting your deposit, you will schedule an interview with Allison.
-During this interview, Allison will ask you questions about living with a host family, adjusting to new situations and homesickness, among other things.
-She will also explain the overview of the next few months and what you can expect.
-This is done via Skype, and at least one parent should also be in attendance.
-If you do not have Skype, please download it before the interview.
+5. Zoom Interview: After submitting your deposit, you will schedule an interview with a Greenheart staff member.
+During this interview, you will be asked questions about living with a host family, adjusting to new situations and homesickness, among other things.
+You will also receive an overview of the next few months and what you can expect.
+This is done via Zoom, and at least one parent should also be in attendance.

-9. Secondary Skype Interview with Japan staff: The final step is to Skype with in-country Japan staff.
-Allison will organize this with you after you finish all the prior steps.
+6. Secondary Zoom Interview with Japan staff: The final step is to interview with in-country Japanese staff.
+Greenheart will organize this with you after you finish all the prior steps.
 Note: This is sometimes on a case by case basis.

 7. You’re Accepted!
-Once you’ve completed all the steps, Greenheart Travel will thoroughly review your application and will contact you within roughly 2-3 weeks about your acceptance with your next steps.
-This time frame is subject to change, but Greenheart will keep you updated.
+Once you’ve completed all the steps, Greenheart Travel will thoroughly review your application and will contact you within 2-3 weeks about your acceptance.
+Then, you’ll get more information about preparation, visas, and placement.

 In addition to completing an application, you will also be required to submit documents.
 You can be collecting the documents during the application process, but all documents will be due 14 days after you submit your deposit.